-Our programmes cover the spectrum of respiratory disorders including common acquired conditions such as acute respiratory infections, asthma, chronic pulmonary obstructive disease, interstitial lung disease, tuberculosis and lung cancer, as well as rarer, genetic conditions such as cystic fibrosis.
+Our programmes cover the spectrum of respiratory disorders including commonly acquired conditions such as acute respiratory infections, asthma, chronic pulmonary obstructive disease, interstitial lung disease, tuberculosis and lung cancer, as well as rarer, genetic conditions such as cystic fibrosis.

 Our thriving research portfolio is focused on developing new approaches to the detection and treatment of lung disease as well as targeted management strategies for chronic lung diseases, which can span the life course.

-The partnership is also home, in collaboration with Kings College London, to the:
+The partnership is home to the:

 - NIHR Health Protection Research Unit in Respiratory Infection

 - Cystic Fibrosis Trust Strategic Research Centre on Pseudomonas Infection

 - Cystic Fibrosis Trust Strategic Research Centre for targeting immunotherapy for fungal infection

 - Cystic Fibrosis Trust Strategic Research Centre- EpiNet